 - Remodeling or maturation

 Hemostasis: Hemostasis occurs within minutes of the initial injury except there are underlying clotting disorders.
-In hemostasis the first response to injury is bleeding.
-Bleeding is an effective way to wash out bacteria that are on the surface of skin.
-Vaso constrictive substances are discharged by platelets to assist wound healing process.
+In hemostasis, the first response to injury is bleeding.
+Bleeding is an effective way to wash out bacteria that are on the surface of the skin.
+Vasoconstrictive substances are discharged by platelets to assist wound healing process.
 Under the influence of ADP leaking from damaged tissues the platelets aggregate and adhere to the exposed collagen.
 They also secrete factors which interact with and motivate the intrinsic clotting cascade through the creation of thrombin, which in turn initiates the formation of fibrin from fibrinogen.

-Inflammation Phase: This stage starts almost at same time as hemostasis.
+Inflammation Phase: This stage starts almost at the same time as hemostasis.
 It occurs from between few minutes to up to 24 min after injury.
-In this stage histamine and serotonin are released into wound area and activate phagocytes to enter the wound area and engulf dead cells 4.
+In this stage, histamine and serotonin are released into wound area and activate phagocytes to enter the wound area and engulf dead cells 4.

-Proliferative Phase (Proliferation, Granulation and Contraction): The granulation stage starts about four days after wound and usually continues until day 21.
+Proliferative Phase (Proliferation, Granulation, and Contraction): The granulation stage starts about four days after wound and usually continues until day 21.
 The epithelial cells and fibroblasts move into the injured area and grow rapidly under the hard scab to replace the damaged tissue.
-In proliferative phase granulation tissue is formed by growth of capillaries, lymphatic vessels enter into wound and the synthesis of collagen starts providing form and strength to the injured tissue.
+In proliferative phase granulation tissue is formed by the growth of capillaries, lymphatic vessels enter into the wound, and the synthesis of collagen starts providing form and strength to the injured tissue.
 Collagen secreted by fibroblasts acts as a framework for further dermal regeneration.
 Specialized fibroblast is responsible for wound contraction.
 Angiogenesis takes place.

 The Factors Affecting Wound Healing: Two types of factors influencing the wound healing.6

-- Infection by tissue organization which delay healing.
+- Infection by tissue organization which delays healing.